otavioolsilva/otavioolsilva.github.io/_posts/2024-05-27-contributing-to-gnome-roadmap.md

 tags: [FLOSS, setup, gnome-calendar, MAC0470]
 ---

 Our [contribution to the KW tool was accepted](https://otavioolsilva.github.io/posts/contributing-to-kw/#update-pull-request-accepted), so it's time for a new challenge!
-Me and my partner [Felipe Aníbal](https://felipeanibal.github.io/#) decided to keep contributing now the [GNOME](https://www.gnome.org/) project, the desktop environment (DE) we use daily.
+Me and my partner [Felipe Aníbal](https://felipeanibal.github.io/sl) decided to keep contributing now with the [GNOME](https://www.gnome.org/) project, the desktop environment (DE) we use daily.
 What a better incentive than this one?

 ## Choosing the project